-Do you need a reset button for your sex life?
+Do you need a fresh start with your sex life?

 Have you established some bad habits with sex, and you want to start over, but you’re not sure how?
 You’re not alone!
-Here are some scenarios where a reset may be necessary:
+Here are some scenarios where a fresh start may be necessary:

 - When you first married, sex didn’t feel very good, but you didn’t know how to make it feel better.
 He seemed eager, so you gave in.
 Now it’s quick, you get very little pleasure, but he assumes that this is what sex is supposed to be like because you’ve never done anything else.